This post may contain affiliate links. Please see my disclosure policy.

-Earl Grey madeleines are light and lovely with tea, the perfect treat to brighten up January days and take us right into spring.
+Earl Grey madeleines are light and lovely with tea, the perfect treat to take us right into spring.
 Infused with Earl Grey tea and Meyer lemon zest, the French butter cakes are equally delicious warm from the oven or cooled and dipped in white chocolate with a shower of festive sprinkles.

 Infused with floral and citrus flavors, golden and buttery Earl Grey madeleines are delicious dipped in white chocolate!